CaptainLugaru/tech_adventure/README.md

 > IMPORTANT: This is NOT a safe production ready code!!!

 This repository is an experimental playgrond.
 It exists to learn, explore and have fun!!!
-An adventure is technology, that's all it is.
+An adventure in game technology, that's all it is.

 __Ideas cooked up here will go clean into the *Munchcraft Mod*!__